 - Anything that prevents weeds: As the definition states, anything used to cover the ground to help prevent weeds can be used as mulch.
 Newspaper, cardboard, rubber mats, carpet, and other materials can also be used as mulch.

 As you can see, there are more uses and kinds of mulch than the standard landscape mulch that makes our flower beds and homes attractive!

 For this article, when we use the word “mulch,” we are referring to the standard bark and landscape mulch.

 Advantages of Mulch

-When thinking about mulch, most homeowners immediately think of the aesthetic portion of mulch, but it has more benefits than just making a home or landscaping bed attractive.
+When thinking about mulch, most homeowners immediately think of the aesthetic improvement mulch provides.
+Mulch certainly improves aesthetics, but it has more benefits than just making a home or landscaping bed attractive.

 What are some advantages of mulching?

 - Aesthetics: We start with the most obvious one first!
 We would all agree that nothing makes a flower bed more attractive than a fresh layer of mulch.